Javeria-Umer/HR-Analytics-Business-Case/README.md

 ## 5. Overview Page<a name="overview-page"></a>
 **Description**:
 The Overview Page provides a high-level summary of key HR metrics and trends.
-It includes visual representations such as card visuals and charts to present information on total employees, active employees, inactive employees, attrition rate, total employees by job role and department, active employees by department, and employee hiring trends.
+It includes visual representations such as card visuals, stacked column and pie charts to present information on total employees, active employees, inactive employees, attrition rate, total employees by job role and department, active employees by department, and employee hiring trends.
 This page serves as a dashboard for stakeholders to quickly grasp the current state of HR metrics.

 ![Overview Page](link_to_overview_screenshot)

 ## 6. Demographics Page<a name="demographics-page"></a>
 **Description**:
 The Demographics Page delves into employee demographics, providing insights into various characteristics such as age, marital status, and gender.
-It includes visualizations such as slicers, card visuals, stacked bar charts, and donut charts to showcase the distribution of employees across different demographic categories.
+It includes visualizations such as slicers, card visuals, stacked bar chart, clustered bar chart, line and stacked column chart and donut chart to showcase the distribution of employees across different demographic categories.
 This page helps in understanding the composition of the workforce and identifying demographic trends.

 ![Demographics Page](link_to_demographics_screenshot)